 My child has learning differences.
 Are there assessment requirements or standards for children with special needs?

 The assessment requirement is to demonstrate “progress commensurate with age, ability, and/or disability.”
 (Updated June 2022 per HB 1663.)
 This means homeschoolers are not judged by their age-assigned grade level or public school standards; they are evaluated on their own abilities.
 Remember, families have three options for the annual assessment.
 If you choose a testing option, be aware that many acknowledge and allow accommodations; check with the test provider.
 Other families choose a teacher evaluation so there is no additional testing pressure on the child.
 Alternatively, families may use some other method that shows the child’s progress if agreed upon with their Participating Agency.
 Look on our Testing & Evaluations page for more details and links.

 My child is five years old and in Kindergarten.
 Does he/she need an assessment?

 The education attendance law, RSA 193:1, does not apply until a child is six years-old by September 30th of the current academic year.
 Until that time, none of the home education requirements are needed, so no assessment this year.
 Enjoy your child and learning together.

 My child works above grade level in some subjects.
 What is the standard for him/her?

 Home education allows children to learn at whatever level is appropriate, not one solely based on age-assigned grade levels or the same one for all subjects.
-However, for assessment purposes, families may choose to use the typical age-based level so it reflects “progress commensurate with age and ability,” which is the NH home education achievement threshold.
+However, for assessment purposes, families may choose to use the typical age-based level so it reflects “progress commensurate with age, ability, and/or disability,” which is the NH home education achievement threshold.